 - demand a reasonable reduction of the purchase price.

 8.9 The Buyer shall be entitled to choose an entitlement stated in the previous provision only if they notify the Seller of their choice in a timely sent complaint of defects.
 The Buyer cannot change the exercised entitlement without the Seller’s consent.
 If it turns out that the goods defects are irreparable or that their repair would involve unreasonable costs, the Buyer may demand delivery of substitute goods if they request the Seller to do so without undue delay after the Seller notified them of such fact.
 If the Seller fails to rectify the goods defects within a reasonable additional period or if they notify the Buyer before expiry of the period that they will not rectify the defects, the Buyer may demand replacement of the defective goods for goods free of defects or demand a reduction of the purchase price.

 Article 9.
 Delivery terms for the online shop in the Czech Republic for Czech buyers with deliveries in the Czech Republic only

-The Buyer will receive electronic confirmation of receipt of the order.
-If an item in the order will not be delivered, the Seller will inform the Buyer and will agree on an alternative deadline.
+The buyer will receive an electronic confirmation of receipt of the order.
+In case of non-delivery of an item from the order, the seller informs the buyer and agrees with him an alternative delivery date.